brianpos/fhir-net-web-api/readme.md

 This library provides:

-* An implementation of an ApiController for the R4 FHIR specification
+* An implementation of an ApiController for the R5 FHIR specification
 * An interface for the System Service
 * An interface for the Resource Service
-* A partial example implementation of a fhir server CRUD that just writes files to C:\Temp\demoserver
+* A partial example implementation of a fhir server CRUD that just writes files to C:\Temp\demoserver-r5
 * A unit test project that utilizes the FhirClient NuGet packages to test the example Service
 * Support for both Owin (.NET 4.7+) and AspNetCore
 * An extra FhirHttpClient assembly that is a partial drop in replacement for the v1.9.0 FhirClient class that uses the HttpClient internally for use in Azure Function Apps and other locations where high load causes issues with socket exhaustion